JetBrains/amper/docs/Documentation.md

 Check the [reference](DSLReference.md#modules) for more options to define the list of modules in the `project.yaml` file.

-In Gradle-based projects the `settings.gradle.kts` is expected instead of a `project.yaml` file, and it's required even for single-module projects.
+In Gradle-based projects, a `settings.gradle.kts` file is expected instead of a `project.yaml` file, and it's required even for single-module projects.
 Read more in the [Gradle-based projects](Documentation.md#gradle-based-projects) section.
 ```
 |-src/